kranandtech/polling-api/README.md

 -	Delete a question
 -	Delete an option
 -	View a question with it’s options and all the votes given to it
+-    View all questions along with it's options

 # Languages & Tools Used for development
 - Nodejs